 PS I created a brand new Author Facebook page to go with the launch of this book!
 I’ll be sharing lots more behind the scenes details via Facebook so I hope you check it out and “like” it today!

 Would you like another sneak peek into The Flourish Kit — a curated selection of resources for readers of The Flourish Formula?
 I made a fresh how-to video on Tapping or Acupressure, to go with Chapter “U” or “Understand the Language of Your Body.”
 You can preview it here or by clicking on the photo below.

 Courtney Pinkerton, M.Div & M.PP, is a holistic life coach and the founder of Bird in Hand Coaching.
-She holds dual master's degrees from Harvard Divinity School and Harvard Kennedy School and is the author of the forthcoming book The Flourish Formula and creator of the 8-step Flourish Coaching Program.
+She holds dual master's degrees from Harvard Divinity School and Harvard Kennedy School and is the author of The Flourish Formula: An Overachiever's Guide to Slowing Down and Accomplishing More and creator of the 8-Step Flourish Coaching Program.
 Courtney helps busy women unlock their greatest gifts and thrive in their personal lives.
 In the summer of 2017 she followed a long time dream and moved to Nicaragua with her husband Richard Amory (they met in Nicaragua in the Peace Corps) and their three children where together they are exploring volcanic islands, colonial cities and beaches.
 They have made their home in Granada where they are being tutored by their neighbors in the art of slowing down and living more.
 Interested to learn more about her Flourish Coaching Program or upcoming retreat?
 You can schedule your complimentary discovery session here.